Vernon

 General Program Overview

-The Vernon Integrated Community Clerkship (ICC) program utilizes an educational model, similar to the Trail ICC program, that optimizes continuity of teaching and patient care.
+The Vernon MD Undergraduate Program (MDUP) Integrated Community Clerkship (ICC) site has been in place since 2011 and utilizes an educational model that optimizes continuity of teaching and patient care.
 Student support is personalized to fit the needs of students to maximize learning opportunities and build connections within the local medical community.
+Previous students have given exceptional feedback on the quality of their educational experiences and preceptors at the Vernon site.
+Some have returned to the Okanagan for residency and to practice.

-Family Medicine
+• Family Medicine

 • Each student is teamed with two family medicine (FM) preceptors for two half days per week for the entire year.